AMIRUL1104/AMIRUL1104/README.md

 👀 I’m interested in web development, international politics, and programming languages like JavaScript.

-🌱 I’m currently learning JavaScript, focusing on events and building projects.
+🌱 I’m currently learning React.

 💞️ I’m looking to collaborate on web development projects and programming-related tasks.